thilko/gradle-springdoc-plugin/README.md

 Dry out your rest api documentation and generate html from your spring mvc annotations.

 To be used as gradle plugin.
-The plugin uses an annotation processor to parse the AST at compile time.
-I use twitter bootstrap for the generated html page.
+The plugin uses an annotation processor to parse all relevant spring annotations.
+There are no runtime dependencies.
+Produces an html documentation with twitter bootstrap.

 Usage
 =======================